eslint/rfcs/designs/2022-docs-information-architecture-update/README.md

 - Technical implementation details of how to handle redirects
 - I may need some help with updating the side navigation.
-- Investigation of if there's a way to automate changing the internal link paths
+- Investigate if there's a way to automate changing the internal link paths.

 <!--
     This section is optional.